-1. Improve 'air service & customer service.'
+Goals & Forecast: 1.
+Improve 'air service & customer service.'
 SDIA is already in 'the top 10 in country,' for its size.
 The EIR (below) fails to prove that it will accomplish anything 'significant' after 2015.
-Since any 'improvements' will barely be completed by then, little 'significant improvement' appears to be possible, while at the same time the Peninsula's 75,000+ person population will be Hugely Impacted by Construction Congestion on one of their ONLY THREE ingress/egress points, Harbor Drive.
+Since any 'improvements' will barely be completed by then, little 'significant 33 improvement' appears to be possible, while at the same time the Peninsula's 75,000+ person population will be Hugely Impacted by Construction Congestion on one of their ONLY THREE ingress/egress points, Harbor Drive.
 Where are the 'changes' to accomodate travel during this time for both residents as well as passengers?
 2. Improve airport Access.
-Little was evident in the EIR's 'mitigation' for traffic impacts expected in ingress/egress to or through Peninsula's public roads, what 'plans' will help the adjacent community to deal with a reduced level of access with all the increased traffic 'funnelled into' our communities?
-3. Utilize developable land.
+Little was evident in the EIR's 'mitigation' for traffic impacts 34 expected in ingress/egress to or through Peninsula's public roads, what 'plans' will help the adjacent community to deal with a reduced level of access with all the increased traffic 'funnelled into' our communities?
+35 3.
+Utilize developable land.
 This may be 'possible' for the benefit of the Airport Authority, but where is the benefit to the pubic?
 Access to much of it appears still be constrained as to access.
 4. Enhance Airport Access as part of the region's transportation system.
-Again, where & when is this to be accomplished?
+Again, where & 36 when is this to be accomplished?
 Is it 'part of this 'phase of the EIR?'
 Where is the funding for this?
 5. Improve Regional Economy.
-Doubtful as surely the AA will benefit, but (because of small plane capacity only) who will benefit are: Denver, Phoenix, March AFB (our cargo) & LAX.
-Heavily Detriment will be to our Regional traffic on the frwys. which will increase in necessity of carrying Majority of our Cargo to March AFB, Ontario & LAX.
+Doubtful as surely the AA will benefit, but (because of - small plane capacity only) who will benefit are: Denver, Phoenix, March AFB (our cargo) & LAX.
+Heavily Detriment will be to our Regional traffic on the frwys. which 37 will increase in necessity of carrying Majority of our Cargo to March AFB, Ontario & LAX.
 Who has looked at the Long Range impact of continuing to Ship 90%+ of our cargo to these other airports?
 How much are we 'giving away'?
 6. Meet AA Financial Goals.
 This is not 'described in this Master Plan.'
-What 'Financial Goals' does the Airport Leadership have?
+What 'Financial 38 Goals' does the Airport Leadership have?
 7. Involve 'stakeholders' & 'public input.'
 At the Thurs.
 1/24 meeting of Special Advisory Committee, it was stated by a PR consultant, that "any 'technical information' from the 'public' would Not be listened to, "because we don't need it," and that the AA will simply 'listen to the public' to learn how to 'appease them' and how to make their own 'plans,' a more palatable 'sell.'
 This appears that the Airport Authority does not intend to do anything of the sort.
-As evidence of exactly such, at another meeting just prior to this 'private agenda' of the AA's 'Special Advisory Committee,' the AA's 'moderator', in rude and discriminating behavior toward a Planning Group member from our area, who arrived to speak (during "Public Input") at another planning area's 'Airport Meeting,' described the 'double talk' displayed by the Airport Authority's Management this EIR?

-team.
-Degrading and discrediting a volunteer Professional in their own field, they refuted in advance, anything this volunteer had to share with 'other, naive, public members of the

-Where is the assurance that any of our comments will be considered and integrated into
+As evidence of exactly such, at another meeting just 39 prior to this 'private agenda' of the AA's 'Special Advisory Committee,' the AA's 'moderator', in rude and discriminating behavior toward a Planning Group member from our area, who arrived to speak (during "Public Input") at another planning area's 'Airport Meeting,' described the 'double talk' displayed by the Airport Authority's Management team.
+Degrading and discrediting a volunteer Professional in their own field, they refuted in advance, anything this volunteer had to share with 'other, naive, public members of the San Diego community also concerned with the future of this city'.
+This display of preponderance of 'superiority' is disgusting and shameful for a 'public employee.'
+Where is the assurance that any of our comments will be considered and integrated into this EIR?